thtg88/laravel-contact-request/README.md

 ### Captcha

 Laravel Contact Request supports Google ReCaptcha V2.
-This must be sent in a variable called `g_recaptcha_response` or `g-recaptcha-response` in the original payload.
+This must be sent in a variable called `g_recaptcha_response` or `g-recaptcha-response` in the request payload.

 You can enable ReCaptcha V2 support by adding the following to your `.env` variable:
 ```
 LARAVEL_CONTACT_REQUEST_RECAPTCHA_MODE=true
+NOCAPTCHA_SECRET=YourReCaptchaSecretKey
+NOCAPTCHA_SITEKEY=YourRecaptchaSiteKey
 ```

 ### Mail

 Laravel Contact Request will send an email confirmation of the contact request to the email provided in the request, and one to an internal recipient of your choice.

+Laravel Contact Request on the default Laravel mailer.
+Make sure you configure your email provider in your `.env` files.
+See the [Laravel docs](https://laravel.com/docs/7.x/mail) for guidance.

 The validated data will be included in both emails.